Awnder/foodsafety-automation/README.md

 A lot of what I did was repetative (part-time work at its finest).
 So I figured I should automate it!
 The process is now integrated into the Excel sheet that the Food Safety team uses for all their communication regarding 400+ vendors with over 1000+ farms total, saving around 15 minutes per week!

-Anyways, that's all! 🫡 ~Andrew
+Anyways, that's all! :saluting_face: ~Andrew